This is an Excel database of all 6000+ NERSA approved municipal electricity tariffs for the year 2019/2020.

-This code sets out the objectives for pricing and tariff structures for distribution retail and network services.
-The NERSA shall regulate the setting of prices and the structure of tariffs for all distribution related services.
+The tariff code sets out the objectives for pricing and tariff structures for distribution retail and network services.
+NERSA regulates the setting of prices and the structure of tariffs for all distribution related services (NERSA, 2014).

 Electricity Pricing Policy (EPP) of the South African Electricity Supply Industry (Department of Minerals and Energy, 2008).

 National Electricity Regulator guideline on electricity pricing in South African Electricity Distribution Industry (NERSA, 2004).